 As an organization that communicates and works closely with patients, we understand the vulnerability some have because of their pre-existing conditions.
-For a patient with an autoimmune disease, the lack of vaccination rates not only leads to their potential disability and reduced quality of life, but also has the potential to unnecessarily burden the healthcare system with secondary and tertiary care needs when cheap preventative care is available.
+For a patient with an autoimmune disease, the lack of vaccination rates not only leads to their potential disability and reduced quality of life, but also has the potential to unnecessarily burden the healthcare system with secondary and tertiary care needs when cheap preventive care is available.
 Furthermore, while vaccinations are not 100 percent effective, research suggests the protection of population immunity significantly increases the effectiveness of vaccinations for everyone.
 This means any undue use of the healthcare system extends beyond individuals who are immunocompromised to include the general public as a whole.

-New York is known for its inclusive nature; therefore, we understand any hesitancy tackling religion-oriented policies.
-However, research has not only identified the importance of vaccinations and its ability to protect those who are immunocompromised when rates are adequate, it has also shown how expansive exemptions result in outbreaks.
-For these reasons alone, we believe the benefits of repealing the religious exemption rule in New York far outweighs the costs.
+Vermont is known for its inclusive nature; therefore, we understand any hesitancy tackling religion-oriented policies.
+However, research has not only identified the importance of vaccinations and their ability to protect those who are immunocompromised when participation rates are adequate, it has also shown how expansive exemptions result in outbreaks.
+Also, as we noted above, virtually all religions support vaccination.
+For these reasons alone, we believe the benefits of repealing the religious exemption rule in Vermont far outweighs the costs.
 Religious exemptions gained traction in the mid-1980s after people became concerned about the pertussis vaccine and, again, in 1998 after a now-discredited study linked vaccinations and Autism.
 Science has reaffirmed many times the safety of vaccines and discredited all studies that say otherwise, including the study linking vaccinations to Autism.
-Furthermore, a US Supreme Court case that is continuously cited in immunization cases is the Prince v.
-Massachusetts case, which rules that a parent's right to practice religion freely does not include the liberty to expose the community or a child to disease or ill health.
-Mississippi additionally reasoned against religious exemption in 1979 when their own state Supreme Court ruled that any use of nonmedical exemption would result in the violation of other citizens' Fourtheenth amendment rights to equal protection under the law- as children exempt from the law leave the rest vulnerable to the "hazard of associating in school"2.
-While this at your discretion, these are important rulings to keep in mind when hesistating on this religious exemption policy.
+Furthermore, the U.S. Supreme Court, Prince v.
+Massachusetts case, ruled that parents' rights to practice religion freely do not include the liberty to expose the community or a child to disease or ill health.
+Mississisppi additionally reasoned against religious exemption in 1979 when its own state Supreme Court ruled that any use of nonmedical exemption would result in the violation of other citizens' Fourteenth Amendment rights to equal protection under the law- as children exempt from the law leave the rest vulnerable to the "hazard of associating in school".

-GHLF stands behind the policies enforced by Mississippi, California, West Virginia and DC.
-Vaccination rates need to improve and we are committed to expanding policies that achieve that goal.
-We support SB 2994's effort to repeal the religious exemption to vaccinations.

-For the reasons listed above, we respectfully ask that you support SB 2994 and bring it up for a committee vote.
-We appreciate your thoughtful consideration of this legislation and feel free to reach out to me or my colleague, Corey Greenblatt, MPH, Manager of Policy and Advocacy (cgreenblatt@ghlf.org).
+GHLF stands behind the policies enforced by Mississippi, California, West Virginia, Maine, and New York.
+Vaccination rates need to improve and we are committed to expanding policies that achieve this goal.
+We support HB 0238's effort to repeal the religious exemption to vaccinations.
+For the reasons listed above, we respectfully ask that you reintroduce and support HB 0238 in the following session.
+We appreciate your thoughtful consideration of this legislation.
+Feel free to reach out to me at cgreenblatt@ghlf.org if you would like to discuss this further.